kirbyjudd/pandas-challenge/README.md

 The main file for the analysis is called "PyCitySchools_main.ipynb" and is located in the PyCitySchools folder.

 # Written Report
-A written report of the analysis is included in a microsoft word doc called "pandas-challenge Written Report"
+A written report of the analysis is included in a microsoft word doc called "pandas-challenge Written Report.docx"